aemsite/ampdemo/README.md

 ## async analytics issue

 Currently we can asynchrously clickstat with click as YUXUAN's advice, but we still have some tiny issue when it comes to visible.
 Check the demo for detail, because you can see that, the visible stat async request only shows once.

+## cant close lightbox issue
+Basically when the lightbox is styled with `position:fixed`, then when users trigger `lightbox.close` actions, the `[hidden]` is not appended to the lightbox anymore.